kardelitaitu/ixbrowser-tools/readme.md

 * **Parallel Execution**: Run tasks on tons of profiles simultaneously.
 * **Human Simulation**: We're talking advanced mouse movements, variable delays, natural typing, and scrolling.
 It's basically a little "ghost in the machine."
 * **Anti-Detection**: We automatically clear out "webdriver" traces and make the browser look normal.
-* **Modular Tasks**: All tasks are neatly defined in `config/tasks.json`.
+* **Modular Tasks**: All tasks are neatly defined in `config/tasks.json`, and selectors in `config/selectors.json`.
 Want to add a new task?
-Just create a new file, and you're good to go!
+Just create a new file, extending `BaseTask`, and you're good to go!
 * **Smart Error Handling**: We have custom error types and retry logic to keep things running smoothly.
-* **Live Dashboard**: A separate React/TypeScript app to watch your logs and system metrics in real-time.
+* **Live Dashboard**: A separate React/TypeScript app to watch your logs, system metrics, granular task progress, and configuration in real-time, with live streaming updates.
 * **Resource-Friendly**: We're smart about reusing browser instances to save your PC's memory.

 ### 🌳 Project Structure